ChrisDeadman/Usb2Ps2Mouse/README.md

 * Note that PS/2 ports are only rated up to 250mA, so be careful which USB devices you connect

 ## (Known) Limitations
-* Mouse is limited to 3 buttons without scrollwheel because USBHost support is only supported via the HidBoot protocol
 * It is not a keyboard (altho the included **PS2Device** library can be used to build one)

 ## Supported Arduino Boards